 Assuming a foreign couple, husband from USA and wife from German, are separated from each other with husband still working in China and wife having gone back to German, now the wife wants to sue the husband for a divorce in China.
 By the way, they got married outside of China as well.

 Please note, for some tactic reasons, the wife sues for divorce only without regard to custody of child or division of marital properties.
 Just for dissolution of their marriage.

 Strictly speaking, China Civil Procedures Law has no specific provision addressing jurisdiction over a divorce case between two foreigners.
 China Supreme Court’s various interpretations have no light shed on the issue.

-It is understandalbe that China courts are hestitant or unwilling to exercise jurisdiction over a case in which there are no “Chinese citizens” or “Chinese assets” or other Chinese interests invovled.
+It is understandable that China courts are hesitant or unwilling to exercise jurisdiction over a case in which there are no “Chinese citizens” or “Chinese assets” or other Chinese interests involved.
 This must be the reason why Chinese courts often refuse filings of such cases.